Introduction to irgo

 Unlike traditional mobile and desktop frameworks that require learning platform-specific languages and UI toolkits, irgo takes a different approach: HTML is your UI layer.

 Your Go code renders HTML templates.
-HTMX handles interactivity by making requests back to your Go handlers, which return HTML fragments.
+Datastar handles interactivity using Server-Sent Events (SSE) to stream HTML updates to the browser.
 The framework handles the rest - whether that's routing requests through a native bridge on mobile or serving them over HTTP on desktop.

 The irgo pattern

-User Interaction → HTMX Request → Go Handler → Templ Template → HTML Response → DOM Update
+User Interaction → Datastar Request → Go Handler → SSE Response → DOM Morph

 Key Features